Viorazu/viorazu-flicker-research/README_English.md

 Based on serious damage experienced by the researcher firsthand,
 this work is published to **prevent recurrence of harm and contribute to a safer AI society**.

+This work is published to prevent recurrence of harm and contribute to a safer AI society.

+All insights, observations, analyses, and targeting mechanisms contained in this research are based exclusively on phenomena directly experienced by the author.
+No external observations, papers, or existing research have been referenced or cited.

 ---

 ## 🔐 License Overview